coreos/coreos-assembler/docs/gangplank/usage.md

 ### The Schema

 CoreOS Assembler and Mantle (publication and testing for CoreOS-like operating sytems) share a schema that understands `meta.json`.
-Gangplank only understands a few commands does understand the location of artifacts.
+Gangplank only understands a few commands regarding the location of artifacts.
 When artifacts are added to, or removed from, the [CoreOS Assembler schema](../../src/schema/v1.json) Gangplank's support will change.

 Gangplank used the schema for: